Virginia-iGEM/2018-tutorials/wiki/README.md

 ## Contributing

-If you have anything you'd like to put on this page (for example, if your iGEM team has written any
+If you have anything you'd like to put on this page (for example, if your iGEM team has written any guides of their own), feel free to submit a pull request or just email us with links to your content at virginia.igem@gmail.com.